Skip to content

 Exact Dimensions: MM, Inches, and Pixels

-For digital submissions and printing, here are the exact pixel dimensions at common resolutions:
+For the 35×45 mm passport format, here are the pixel dimensions at common resolutions:

 Resolution Width (px) Height (px)